devtron-labs/devtron/docs/user-guide/deploy-chart/deployment-of-charts.md

 ![](../../.gitbook/assets/charts-6.png)

-For update you can change its chart version and values yaml and than click on `Update And Deploy` Button.
+For update you can change its chart version and values yaml and then click on `Update And Deploy` Button.

 For upgrade click on `Repo/Chart` field and search any chart name like `minio` and change values corresponding to that chart and `Click on Update And Deploy` Button.
 ![](../../.gitbook/assets/charts-5.png)